Books & Music

-Like the Supremes, do you want to draw attention to your eyes?
-Then do so one of two ways.
-Apply semi permanent individual false lashes yourself.
-Adhered with an eyelash glue you'll need to begin with a full set -- 40 to 50 eyelashes which may be purchased in kits.
-Some kits contain extra 'flares' or clusters, replacement lashes for those that will slip away.
+If youíre thinking of applying them yourself, youíve got work a head of you.
+Adhered with eyelash glue you'll need to begin with a full set -- 40 to 50 eyelashes which may be purchased in kits.
+Some kits contain extra 'flares' or clusters, they act as replacement lashes for those that will slip away.
 Doing your extensions at home, sit or stand, facing a mirror; and this way you're in control.
 The cost is about $50, and lashes will last perhaps 10 days.

 Since our natural eyelashes shed every 60 - 90 days with new lashes growing in, technicians recommend touch-ups, to fill in sleep, swim, and shower-safe lash extensions every 2 weeks or so.
 However, due to popularity, an appointment with a reputable aesthetician may need to be booked months in advance.